-Under subsection (d)(1) evidence is unduly repetitious if its probative value is substantially outweighed by the probability that its admission will necessitate undue-consumption of time.
-In most states a presiding officer's determination that evidence is unduly repetitious may be overturned only for abuse of discretion.
-Under subsection (d)(1), the legal-residuum rule is not adopted and hearsay evidence can be sufficient to support fact findings if the hearsay evidence is sufficiently reliable.
-This provision is based on the federal A.P.A. provision, 5 U.S.C.
+16 Under subsection (2) evidence is unduly repetitious if its probative value is substantially 17 outweighed by the probability that its admission will necessitate undue consumption of time.
+In most states a presiding officer's determination that evidence is unduly repetitious may be 18 19 overturned only for abuse of discretion.
+The term statutory in subsection (2) evidence rules that 20 are codified by statute in states with an evidence code (See California Evidence code).
+Under 21 subsection (3), the legal residuum rule is not adopted and hearsay evidence can be sufficient to support fact findings if the hearsay evidence is sufficiently reliable.
+This provision is based on 22 23 the federal A.P.A. provision, 5 U.S.C.
 Section 556 (d), Richardson v.
-Perales, (1971) 402 U.S. 389 and the 1981 MSAPA Section 4-215(d). (reasonably prudent person standard for reliability).
+Perales, (1971) 402 U.S. 24 389 and the 1981 MSAPA Section 4-215(d). (reasonably prudent person standard for reliability).
+25 26 Subsection (5) is based on Section 10(1),(2) of the 1961 MSAPA, and Section 4-27 212(d),(e), of the 1981 MSAPA.